How to Manage Appetite Changes with Cancer

 - Try drinking fluids between meals instead of with them.
 It’s important to stay hydrated, but drinks can make you feel full, so avoiding them at mealtime can help you eat more.

-- If you have problems with changes to taste or smell that makes food less appetizing, try cold or room temperature dishes or snacks.
+- If you have problems with changes to taste or smell that make food less appetizing, try cold or room temperature dishes or snacks.
 Hot food tends to have stronger smells and flavors.

 - If your sense of taste is affected by a metallic flavor, sucking on a hard candy before eating can sometimes help.